HWerneck/HWerneck.github.io/_posts/blog/2020-11-25-Week-Schedule_1.md

 ###Watching

-Paloma signed in the free test week of Disney Plus.
+Paloma (the beautiful wife) signed up for the free test week of Disney Plus.
 We are watching Disney movies from childhood to recent movies.
 I would like to highlight:

 • *Forky Asks a Question*: